pantheon-systems/documentation/source/_docs/agency-tips.md

 - Host a repository on GitHub and manage the build step and deployment with a continuous integration server.
 An example repository with GitHub, WordPress and CircleCI can be found [here](https://github.com/ataylorme/Advanced-WordPress-on-Pantheon/).

 ###Advanced Git Workflows
 Pantheon provides a git repository for every site.
-If you wish to use GitHub&#39;s pull requests or other external tooling you can automate pushes from outside systems to Pantheon.
+If you wish to use GitHub's pull requests or other external tooling you can automate pushes from outside systems to Pantheon.
 The recommended method is a two repository model.
 Details can be found in the Build Steps section above.